aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/tables/_index.md

 ### **Creating a List Object using Microsoft Excel**

-- Selecting the data range for creating a List object
+- Selecting the data range for creating a List object.
 - This displays the Create List dialog.
 - Implement the List object for the data and specify the total row (Select **Data**, then **List**, followed by **Total Row**).

 ### **Using Aspose.Cells API**

 Aspose.Cells provides a class, [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook), that represents a Microsoft Excel file.
-The [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook) class contains a [**worksheets**](https://reference.aspose.com/cells/javascript-cpp/workbook/#worksheets--) collection that allows access to each worksheet in an Excel file.
+The **Workbook** class contains a **Worksheets** collection that allows access to each worksheet in an Excel file.

 A worksheet is represented by the [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class.
-The [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class provides a wide range of properties and methods for managing a worksheet.
-To create a [**ListObject**](https://reference.aspose.com/cells/javascript-cpp/listobject/) in a worksheet, use the [**listObjects**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#listObjects--) collection property of the [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class.
-Each [**ListObject**](https://reference.aspose.com/cells/javascript-cpp/listobject/) is, in fact, an object of the [**ListObjectCollection**](https://reference.aspose.com/cells/javascript-cpp/listobjectcollection/) class, which further provides the [**add(number, number, number, number, boolean)**](https://reference.aspose.com/cells/javascript-cpp/listobjectcollection/#add-number-number-number-number-boolean-) method for adding a List object and specifying a range of cells for the list.
+The **Worksheet** class provides a wide range of properties and methods for managing a worksheet.
+To create a [**ListObject**](https://reference.aspose.com/cells/javascript-cpp/listobject/) in a worksheet, use the [**listObjects**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#listObjects--) collection property of the **Worksheet** class.
+Each **ListObject** is, in fact, an object of the [**ListObjectCollection**](https://reference.aspose.com/cells/javascript-cpp/listobjectcollection/) class, which further provides the [**add(number, number, number, number, boolean)**](https://reference.aspose.com/cells/javascript-cpp/listobjectcollection/#add-number-number-number-number-boolean-) method for adding a List object and specifying a range of cells for the list.

 According to the specified range of cells, the List object is created by Aspose.Cells.
-Use attributes (for example, [**showTotals**](https://reference.aspose.com/cells/javascript-cpp/listobject/#showTotals--), [**listColumns**](https://reference.aspose.com/cells/javascript-cpp/listobject/#listColumns--), etc.) of the [**ListObject**](https://reference.aspose.com/cells/javascript-cpp/listobject/) class to control the list.
+Use attributes (for example, [**showTotals**](https://reference.aspose.com/cells/javascript-cpp/listobject/#showTotals--), [**listColumns**](https://reference.aspose.com/cells/javascript-cpp/listobject/#listColumns--), etc.) of the **ListObject** class to control the list.

-In the example given below, we have created the same [**ListObject**](https://reference.aspose.com/cells/javascript-cpp/listobject/) using Aspose.Cells API as we created using Microsoft Excel in the above section.
+In the example given below, we have created the same **ListObject** using the Aspose.Cells API as we created using Microsoft Excel in the above section.

 ```html
 <!DOCTYPE html>